stefanhayden/Library-Orders-Processor/README.md

 # Library-Orders-Processor

+This is a script for the Google Sheets Script Editor.
+To use copy and paste into the Google Sheets Script Editor and you will get a new menu on your spreadsheet.

 Mover Orders though a simple process of 'To Be Ordered' -> 'On Order' -> 'Received' Each Department can have it's own flow so they know the status of thier own books